wpmetabox/docsv2/docs/custom-field-type.md

 Here we use new HTML5 input type `tel` with new attribute `pattern` to force users to enter correct phone number format `xxx-xxxx`.

 For this field, we don't need to handle saving or retrieving meta value or enqueueing scripts and styles.
-Everything is handled automatically by the Meta Box plugin.
+Everything is handled automatically by Meta Box.

 The complete code for this class is the following: